Jeffrey D. Dunn

 We must learn to understand that they are in their time, unlike any we have known.
 We cannot afford to live comfortably in our past anymore.
 We need to go with them.
 They will show us the way.

-This summit is important.”
+This Summit is important.”

 Sugata Mitra is Professor and Principal Research Investigator at the School of Education, Communication and Language Sciences at Newcastle University, UK.

 He conducted the Hole in the Wall (HIW) experiment, where in 1999 a computer was embedded within a wall in an Indian slum at Kalkaji, Delhi and children were allowed to freely use it.
 The experiment was aimed at proving that kids could be taught computers very easily without any formal training.
 Sugata termed this as Minimally Invasive Education (MIE).
-The experiment has since been repeated at many places.
-He is the recipient of many awards from India, the UK, USA and many other countries in the world.

 His interests include Children’s Education, Remote Presence, Self-organising systems, Cognitive Systems, Physics and Consciousness.
 He is a PHD in Physics credited with more that 25 inventions in the area of cognitive science and educational technology.
 He was conferred the prestigious Dewang Mehta Award from the Government of India for Innovation in Information Technology in the year 2003.
 Amongst many other awards, he was awarded the 1 million dollar TED Prize in 2013.
 With this he was able to create The School in the Cloud.
 The School in the Cloud brings together Self Organised Learning Environments (SOLES).

 The Hole in the Wall experiment has left a mark on popular culture.
 Indian diplomat Vikas Swarup read about Mitra’s experiment and was inspired to write his debut novel that went on to become the Oscar winning movie ‘Slumdog Millionaire’.